apostrophecms/apostrophe-documentation/modules/apostrophe-utils/index.md

 in a case-insensitive way.
 ### insensitiveSortCompare(*a*, *b*) *[api]*
 Copmpare two strings in a case-insensitive way, returning -1, 0 or 1, suitable for use with sort().
+If the two strings represent numbers, compare them as numbers for a natural sort order when comparing strings like '4' and '10'.
 ### findNestedObjectById(*object*, *id*) *[api]*
 Within the given object (typically a doc or widget), find a subobject with the given `_id` property.